local-ch/lhs/README.md

 GET https://service.example.com/records
 ```

 **Be aware that, if you configure ambigious endpoints accross multiple classes, the order of things is not deteministic.
-Ambigious endpoints accross multiple classes needs to be avoided.**
+Ambigious endpoints accross multiple classes need to be avoided.**

 ### Record inheritance